 Prior to counselling training I was awarded Early Years Professional Status and graduated with a BA (Hons) Degree in Early Childhood Studies.
 These qualifications demonstrate a specialism in working with 0-5 year olds.
-My dissertation focused on attachment, which now supports my counselling work when working with children and adults.
+My dissertation focused on attachment, which now supports my counselling work.

 GRIEF & LOSS TRAINING